Kyriosity/use-dev/README+/techniques/README+/circuitry/README.md

 \___________</details>

-## Wrap up. ✅Pros and 🧩 Cons
+## Wrap up.
+Pros and Cons

 🧩 Both dis- and advantage is that it's an <samp>EXPERIMENTAL</samp> feature.

 ✅ **First of all**, the split of design in a good way - as a "side" abstraction or a "lane" of logics.

-✅It omes hand in hand with generic parametrization.
+✅It goes hand in hand with generic parametrization.

 The main logic flow remains intact.